ansible/workshops/exercises/ansible_network/supplemental/3-1-parser/README.md

 > Note: For this lab the  Jinja2 template has been pre-populated for you.
 Feel free to look at the file **interface_facts.j2** in the **templates** directory.

-> Note: The debug task has been commented out so that display is consise
+> Note: The debug task has been commented out so that display is concise

 #### Step 9